What Is A Nagging Wife, Really?

 Sound familiar?

-So, is this wife nagging?
+Is this wife nagging?

 It’s possible that the husband fully intended to pick up his clothes but hadn’t gotten to it yet.
-Perhaps he intended to do it next time he was in the bathroom.
+Perhaps he intended to do it the next time he was in the bathroom.

-It’s also likely that the wife intended for the clothes to be picked up within minutes of her request, and only got frustrated and angry when it took longer.
+It’s also likely that the wife intended for the clothes to be picked up within minutes of her request and only got frustrated and angry when it took longer.

 The problem here is the level of communication.

-The wife did not make clear her expectation and the husband never clarified his intention.
-The result is that both ended up frustrated, and the wife, who asked for the same thing to be done more than once, is seen by the husband as a nagging wife.
+The result is that both end up frustrated, and the wife, who asked for the same thing to be done more than once, is seen by the husband as a nagging wife.

 Is that really fair?